 The design and appearance of any business notebook play a significant role in its market performance.
 In the case of the HP ProBook 635 Aero G8, it does not disappoint in this regard.
 The device uses a silver metal material.
 The silver metallic appearance has become mainstream over the past few years.
 Interestingly, the same silver color is used on all sides of this laptop, giving it a uniform appearance.

 To enhance the overall aesthetic of this device, HP has meticulously polished this laptop using diamond cutting techniques.
 This enhances its aesthetic and also gives it a smooth and comfortable feel.
-However, it has a drawback that users have to be careful when handling this device, as it can slip easily, especially if their hands are wet.
+However, it has a drawback that users have to be careful when handling this device, as it can slip easily, especially when their hands are wet.
 Still, the silver design gives this business laptop an understated yet premium, elegant, and stylish finish.

-Despite the use of silver metal, the diamond cutting technology ensures that the weight of the laptop is controlled to around 1 kg.
+Despite the use of silver metal, the diamond-cutting technology ensures that the weight of the laptop is controlled to around 1 kg.
 In fact, the actual weight we measured was around 0.9945 kg.
 The dimensions of the device are 30.75 x 20.44 x 1.80 cm.
 This indicates that the device is only 1.80 cm thick.
 Obviously, this laptop is easy to grab with one hand.
 Weight and thickness are the significant advantages of the HP ProBook 635 Aero G8 as a business laptop, which meets the thin and light needs of business people.

 Screen